usmcamgrimm/usmcamgrimm/README.md

 ### Towed Artillery to Front-End Developer

 I am a veteran of the United States Marine Corps.
 From working on artillery to writing code, it's been an amazing journey.
-Initially I sought a career in database management and was studying SQL, MSSQL administration, and Oracle Database.
+Initially I sought a career in database management and was studying SQL, MSSQL Server administration, and Oracle Database.
 I found [Vets Who Code](https://vetswhocode.io/), and through this organization, I have learned more than I had previously thought possible.
 Now, I'm part of the Codepen team.
 Concentrating on front-end, I use the tools I've learned to build cool stuff for others.

 ### Android Development